JapanColorado/blog/_posts/2024-11-17-3b1b-problem-solving.md

 ### 9. Learn at least a little programming

 Programming is extraordinarily useful for checking your answer in a wide range of problems.
-For example, you can often just brute force finding an answer when it comes to a probability problem by just simulating it a million times.
+For example, you can often just brute force finding an answer when it comes to a probability problem; just simulate the event a million times!

 Additionally, programming forces you to think about the problem in a different way.
 The added constraints of making something computational makes you create new connections between your ideas.